-A team of scientists, soldiers, a tracker and a photographer are sent to the uncharted Skull Island.
-When they arrive, they discover they have ventured into the domain of the Mighty Kong.
-A giant ape who doesn't take too kindly to the group invading his home.
-When the group is left to fight for survival in an unknown land, they will soon realise that Kong is the least of their problems.
+A team of scientists, soldiers, a tracker and a photographer, are sent to the uncharted Skull Island.
+When they arrive, they quickly discover that they have ventured into the domain of the Mighty King Kong.
+A giant ape who doesn't take too kindly to the group invading his island.
+When the group is left to fight for survival in this uncharted land, they will soon realise that Kong is the least of their problems.
 The island is inhabited by a range of creatures that pose a much larger threat to the group than just Kong.

-After walking out of Kong: Skull Island, I can safely say that this is a very enjoyable film.
+After walking out of Kong: Skull Island, I can safely say that this is a very fun movie.
 While Skull Island isn't perfect and has its faults.
-This is a seriously enjoyable adventure.
+This is a seriously enjoyable action adventure.
 It's also now my favourite take on the story of Kong.
 I know the original is seen as something of a somewhat masterpiece and a groundbreaking piece of film, I won't dispute that at all but different strokes for different folks.
 I think this comes out on top for me.
-It's just such a fun slice of cinema that it nudges out the other two versions of Kong that I've seen.
+It's just such a fun slice of cinema that it nudges out the other couple of versions of Kong that I've seen.

 First and foremost, Kong: Skull Island is gorgeous to look at.
 The entire film is just such a feast for the senses.
 This has to be one of the most beautiful looking mega-budget blockbusters I've seen in recent memory.
-Lots of slow motion action, stunning sweeping landscapes shots and just some amazing cinematography.
-I haven't seen anything that director Jordan Vogt-Roberts has done previously so I can't speak for his other films but as a director here, he is made for this type of film as this is one fantastic piece of filmmaking on a technical level.
+Lots of slow-motion action, these stunning sweeping landscape shots and some genuinely amazing cinematography.
+I haven't seen anything that director Jordan Vogt-Roberts has done previously so I am unable to speak for his other films but as a director here, he is made for this type of film as this is one fantastic piece of filmmaking on a technical level.

-The visual effects in Kong: Skull Island, they're also fantastic.
-You can tell there was a lot of CGI used with certain creatures in the film but I still think all the visual effects work was very well done.
+The visual effects in Kong: Skull Island, are also fantastic.
+You can tell there was a lot of CGI used with certain creatures, but I still think all the visual effects work was very well crafted here.
 Kong himself looks wonderful.
 I will even say that the effects work is the best I've seen in a Kong film.
-I know Peter Jackson and Weta spent a long time on their effects work but here, I think it was a vast improvement.
-The mega Skull Crusher and Kong fight, the giant octopus fight were both highlights.
-I also really enjoyed the helicopter attack sequence, the most impressive action scene in the film for me.
+I know Peter Jackson and Weta spent a long time on their effects work but here, I think it was a monumental improvement.
+The mega Skull Crusher and Kong fight, the giant octopus fight were both real highlights.
+I also really enjoyed the helicopter ambush sequence, the most impressive action scene in the film for me.

-Lastly, where Kong: Skull Island does go wrong for me is that there are quite a few very cheesy moments in the film.
-There is the slow-motion scene with nasty birds and Tom Hiddleston where he is slicing and dicing them that was just a huge eye-roll moment.
-John C. Reilly's character is the one that drops the silliest one-liners and at times, I was just cringing in these scenes.
+Lastly, where Kong: Skull Island does go wrong is that there are quite a few cheesy moments here.
+There is the slow-motion scene with nasty birds and Tom Hiddleston where he is slicing and dicing them that was just this huge eye-roll moment.
+John C. Reilly's character is the one that drops the silliest one-liners and at times, I was just cringing during these scenes.
 We also see Samuel L. Jackson's character continuously putting people in danger because he wants to kill Kong.
 These scenes are tiring when he slowly descends into this maniacal madman.
-I was waiting for the stroking of a mustache and holding a cat.
+I was really waiting for the stroking of a moustache and him holding a cat.